jamella/haxxor-framework/README.md

 # Donations and other stuff
 They are welcome, but DEFINITELY not required.
 # Version 1?
-haxxor-framework v.1 is in the works and will be awwwweeesss *wink wink*
+haxxor-framework v.1 is in the works and will be awwwweeesssoommeee *wink wink*